-Whenever we begin to consider the potential of applying a creative interest, we can often get ahead of ourselves.
+Whenever we consider the potential of applying a creative interest, we often overestimate ourselves.
 We might think that in order to find ‘our style,’ we should apply ourselves dramatically to being subversive.
+We think that if only we could develop and understand ourselves and come across the right inspiration, we would figure this out immediately.

+Subverting the rules can be attractive.
+We want to become noticed for our new contributions, to do it better than anyone else, to gain the success that led us down this path.
 But subverting the rules isn’t always the best path forward in creative art, particularly when you’re just starting.
 It’s often best to learn the rules and find your expression through that, such as studying at Kent State.

-You Pay Homage To History
+You Pay Homage to History

 The history of a discipline is significant.
 It can help you understand its progression, what insights have proved timeless, and how you might learn them yourself.

-When you pay homage to history, you pay homage to your craft, and feel more surety when applying some of your own contributions through that lens.
+When you pay homage to history, you pay homage to your craft and feel more surety when applying some of your own contributions through that lens.

 Networking